SalusaSecondus/CryptoGotchas/index.md

 A special thank you to the following people and groups who have helped me with this.

 * The MVP Slack
-* My coworkers over the years who keep asking me interesting quesions and teaching me useful things
+* My coworkers over the years who keep asking me interesting questions and teaching me useful things
 * My extremely patient (non-cryptographer) wife who sits and lets me explain cryptography to her until I have figured out exactly how to communicate the complicated concepts

 [existential unforgeability]: https://en.wikipedia.org/wiki/Digital%5Fsignature%5Fforgery#Existential%5Fforgery%5F%28existential%5Funforgeability%2C%5FEUF%29 "existential unforgeability"